-Landscaping of the whole: W.E.
-Gatacre and Alice de Stuers - Sketch plan V
+${\sf IV}$ - Landscaping of the whole ; W.E.Gatacre and Alice de Stuers Sketch plan ${\sf V}$

-From 1918 another, more directly English influence, began to work on the surroundings of de Wiersse: W.E.
-Gatacre.
-Alice de Stuers, who he married, continued to be concerned with the smaller scale of the enclosed gardens and with the choice of plants, he with the landscaping.
+From 1918 another, more directly English influence, began to work on the surroundings of de Wiersse; W.E.Gatacre who in 1926 married Alice de Stuers.
+She continued to be concerned with the smaller scale of the enclosed gardens and with the choice of plants, he with the landscaping.
 Gatacre, born in 1878, had been brought up in England and Ireland in a landowning family of soldiers, sportsmen and amateur artists.
 He had an instinctive understanding of the shape of terrain and developed great vision in giving shape to existing planting and to the development of new.

-In outlying woods, he followed the current forestry practice (on a very small scale and with an eye to the shooting: douglas, larch, norway spruce, mixed or interspersed with american oak or poplar) but in the garden and park he kept, with a very few exceptions, to indigenous species.
-There are some American oak (for rapid results) and an avenue of Italian poplars (suggested by Alice de Stuers) north of the house, already referred to.
-Otherwise only a dozen or so exotic specimens.
+In cutlying woods, he followed the current forestry practice (on a very small scale and with an eye to the shooting; douglas, larch, norway spruce, mixed or interspersed with american oak or poplar) but in the garden and park he kept, with a very few exceptions, to indigenous species.
+There are some American oak (for rapid results) and the avenue of Italian poplars, north of the house, already referred to.
+Other wise only a dozen or so exotic specimens.